 As a fraternity our goals are to inspire honor and scholarship in Foreign Affairs, to raise the standard of American citizenship at home and abroad, and to aid and assist every member of the Fraternity in the realization of his ideals.

 Through hosting professional events, academic, and networking opportunities, we strive to foster relationships of friendliness and goodwill between the United States and all other nations.
 Furthermore, we seek to help members foster interpersonal relationships with professors and leaders across academic disciplines.

-Stephen is a Junior in the School of International Service and the Kogod School of Business majoring in International Development and Identity, Race, Gender and Culture, along with a minor in IT.
-He has interned for nonprofits in the fields of economic development, civic engagement, language services, and immigration services.
-He is currently an intern for the Asia Bureau of the United States Agency for International Development.
-Since Joining DPE in the Spring of 2016, Stephen has served as Assistant Line Captain and is now Secretary, hoping to foster greater cohesion and organization in DPE.
+Stephen is a Senior in the School of International Service and the Kogod School of Business majoring in International Development and Identity, Race, Gender and Culture, along with a minor in IT.
+He has interned for nonprofits in the fields of economic development, civic engagement, language services, and immigration services and has served as an intern for the Asia Bureau of the United States Agency for International Development and currently interns at the United Nations International Fund for Agricultural Development.
+He has also studied abroad in Taipei, Taiwan.
+Since Joining DPE in the Spring of 2016, Stephen has served as Assistant Line Captain, Secretary, and now President, hoping to foster greater cohesion and organization in DPE.

 Question: I am interested in pledging DPE, but I am already in another Fraternity (social or professional).
 Can I still seek a bid to pledge?

 Answer: Absolutely.
 Our Brothers come from many different backgrounds.
 This includes members of both social and professional Fraternities.

 Question: What do you really mean by professional connections?